-It is inside industry knowledge that marketing companies (these are not real estate companies) like Zillow, Trulia, Realtor-dot-com, and Homes-dot-com, only have a portion of what is actually available and have dated information.
-However, if you are going to use one of these sites, Rentals.com is a more reliable source when it comes to rental homes.
-Companies and individuals that choose to advertise on this site have to pay for the services, which better ensures accurate information and a reduced chance of scams.
+It is inside industry knowledge that marketing companies (these are not real estate companies) like Zillow, Trulia, Realtor-dot-com, and Homes-dot-com, normally only have a portion of what is actually available and many cases that information is dated.

 We advise that you deal directly with local, reputable property management companies.
 Their websites will have accurate, up-to-date information.
 It’s best to confirm that the companies you inquire and work with are NARPM Members (National Association of Residential Property Managers).
 This ensures they have a strong focus on property management and more likely to follow fair practices.